 For more details on this breakthrough, you can review the official research report published by Wang Chao and colleagues here: Chinese Research Announcement.

-Even as quantum advancements accelerate, experts agree that RSA-2048 will likely remain secure for at least the next 30 years, while RSA-4096 may resist quantum attacks for over 40 years.
-Transitioning to RSA-3072, as recommended by NIST, provides a more resilient alternative in preparation for future quantum capabilities.
+Even as quantum advancements accelerate, experts estimate that RSA-4096 could resist quantum attacks for over 40 years.
+Transitioning to RSA-3072 now provides a more resilient alternative in preparation for future quantum capabilities.

 Research on Quantum Vulnerabilities (Shor’s Algorithm and RSA)